Chef Mitchell preparing Glazed Apple Fritter Bites

 Too Dry

-Problem: If your fritters come out dry, it may be due to overmixing the batter or using too much flour.
+Problem: If your fritters are too dry, it may be due to excessive flour or overmixing the dough.

 Not Crispy Enough